13digitsofpi/mangadex-scripts/README.md

 # Scripts for Mangadex

-Various scipts for use with mangadex.
+Various scripts for use with mangadex.
 Uses the v2 [api](https://mangadex.org/api/v2), which may be subject to change.

 Has a 0BSD license, see LICENSE for more details.